 Update: 10th October 2021.
 We currently have Bengal kittens available.
 At this stage we have brown spotted and snow spotted male and female available.
 They will be ready to leave December/January.

 Our adults are tested clear for PKDef, PRA-B and are frequently screened for HCM.

-Click here if you're interested in purchasing a Pet Quality kitten from us.
+Click here if you're interested in purchasing a Pet kitten.

-Click here if you're interested in purchasing a Breed Quality kitten from us.
+Click here if you're interested in purchasing a kitten for breeding.

 Pet: What is a Pet Quality Kitten?